-ITEM 3.
-Consider approval of the following 4th/5th grade intramural basketball coach
+ITEM 2.
+Consider approval of the following 4th/5th grade intramural basketball coaches

-It is recommended that the Board approves Andrew Montana as a 4th/5th grade intramural basketball coach for the 2017-2018 school year to be paid a stipend of \$709.00.
+It is recommended that the Board approves the following 4th/5th grade intramural basketball coaches for the 2017-2018 school year to be paid a stipend of \$709.00.
 This is a General Fund expenditure.